Assistant Professor | University of Copenhagen | Department of Economics

 Working Papers and Work in Progress

-The Direct and Indirect Effects of Online Job Search Advice (with S. Altmann, A. Glenny and A. Sebald, revision requested at the Review of Economic Studies, current draft)
+The Direct and Indirect Effects of Online Job Search Advice (with S. Altmann, A. Glenny and A. Sebald, revision requested at Review of Economic Studies, current draft)

 We study how online job search advice affects the job search behavior and labor market outcomes of unemployed workers.
 In a large-scale field experiment, we provide job seekers with vacancy information and occupational recommendations through an online dashboard.
 A two-stage randomized design with regionally varying treatment intensities allows us to account for treatment spillovers.
 Our results show that online advice is highly effective and significantly increases job seekers' working hours and labor earnings when the share of treated workers is relatively low.
 At the same time, we find substantial negative spillovers on other treated job seekers for higher treatment intensities, resulting from increased competition between treated job seekers who apply to the same vacancies.
 The negative indirect effects completely offset the positive direct effects of search advice when approaching a full roll-out.

-Do Job Seekers Understand the UI Benefit System (and Does It Matter)? (with S. Altmann, S. Cairo and A. Sebald, IZA Discussion Paper No. 15747)
+Do Job Seekers Understand the UI Benefit System (and Does It Matter)? (with S. Altmann, S. Cairo and A. Sebald, revision requested at Journal of the European Economic AssociationIZA Discussion Paper No. 15747)

 We study how job seekers' understanding of complex unemployment benefit rules affects their labor market performance.
 Combining data from a large-scale scale field experiment, detailed administrative records, and a survey of unemployed job seekers, we document three main results.
 First, job seekers exhibit pronounced knowledge gaps about the prevailing unemployment benefit rules and their personal benefit entitlements.
 Second, we show that a low-cost information strategy using a personalized online tool increases job seekers' understanding of the rules and their personal situation.
 Finally, we document heterogeneous labor-market effects of the intervention depending on the benefit recipients' baseline knowledge, their general employment prospects and the timing of the intervention during the benefit spell.